stackrox/kube-linter-action/README.md

 2. Adjust scan `directory` to the location where your Kubernetes or Helm files are.
 See Parameters below.
 3. Adjust or remove `config` parameter.

-The new workflow will run every time there's a new push to the repo.
+The new workflow will run every time there's a new push to the repo master branch and for pull requests.

-Workflow will fail if kube-linter detects issues.
+The workflow will fail if kube-linter detects issues.
 You'll find issues in the output of `kube-linter-action` and in [Security | Code scanning alerts](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository#viewing-the-alerts-for-a-repository) view your GitHub repo (if you used provided sample workflow).

 ### Example